San Francisco Bay University

-San Francisco Bay University, formerly Northwestern Polytechnic University, is a private university in Fremont, California.
+San Francisco Bay University, formerly Northwestern Polytechnic University, is a private, nonprofit university in Fremont, California, United States.
 Founded in 1984, the university awards bachelor's and master's degrees in computer science, engineering, technology and management programs.

 It was founded by Ramsey Carter and Barbara Brown in 1984.
 George Hsieh served as the university’s president from 1991 to 2015.